Clairmont, New Mexico

 Clairmont is a ghost town located 19 miles northeast of Glenwood in Catron County, New Mexico, United States.

 History

 As early as 1822 the site is reported to have been a mining camp, surviving through the 1880s as a supply center for prospectors.
-Located near Copper Creek, today there are old log cabins and a corral on the site.
+It is located near Copper Creek, today there are old log cabins and a corral on the site.
 In 1883 the town had a post office.
 Clairmont is noted by historians as having been a significant mining community.